jamiephan/HeroesOfTheStorm_TryMode2.0/USAGE.md

 <a name="cmd-clear-description" />

 #### Description:
-Allow to clear all text messages, including chat and debug messages.
+Clear all text messages, including chat and debug messages with an optional delay.

 <a name="cmd-clear-parameters" />